The File component

 There are two modes of operation:

 - base64: In base64 mode, the selected files are base64 encoded and put in the submission data.
-This is the default mode for local applications.
+This is the only available mode for local applications.

 - portal: In portal mode, the selected files are uploaded to the portal webserver.
 Download URLs are provided in the submission data.
 This is the default mode for deployed applications.